gonvideira/weather-app/README.md

 # ⛅ Weather App
 To work and develop my weather app project.
+> This is now on workflow dispatch, in order to save on computing hours.

 ## Check out the weather App WIP
 [Weather App](https://gonvideira.github.io/weather-app/output)